 By understanding the consequences of excessive chemical nitrogen fertiliser use on our waterway systems, we can work towards implementing effective solutions that protect these valuable ecosystems for future generations.

 Fish hydrolysate is rich in essential nutrients such as nitrogen, phosphorus, potassium, and trace minerals.
-Its high nitrogen content makes it a valuable source for promoting healthy plant growth and development.
-Unlike synthetic fertilisers that can have negative environmental impacts, liquid fish hydrolysate is an environmentally friendly choice due to its organic nature.
+Its natural nitrogen content makes it a valuable source for promoting healthy plant growth and development.
+Unlike synthetic fertilisers, that can have negative environmental impacts, liquid fish hydrolysate is an environmentally friendly choice due to its organic nature.

 One of the long-term benefits of using liquid fish hydrolysate is its ability to improve soil health.
 It enhances microbial activity in the soil, promoting nutrient cycling and improving overall soil fertility.
 The presence of beneficial microorganisms helps break down organic matter into plant-available nutrients, creating a more nutrient-rich environment for plants to thrive.